SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 You can share dashboards, searches, and folders with users and roles.
 You can edit the sharing permissions at any time and share or revoke permissions as needed.
 You can share content from the following locations:

-* **left nav bar.** Recommended when you are familiar with the content and need to quickly share with another user.
+* **Left-side navigation bar.** Recommended when you are familiar with the content and need to quickly share with another user.
 * **Library.** Recommended when you need a detailed view of the content, who created it, and when it was last modified.

 For walkthrough instructions, go to the [Share Content](/docs/manage/content-sharing) page.

 ### View content that is shared with you

-It's easy to view dashboards, searches, and folders that have been shared with you.

-To see content that has been shared with you, do the following:
+To see dashboards, searches, and folders that have been shared with you, do the following:

-1. Click the **Clock** icon at the top of the left nav bar.
+1. Click the **Clock** icon at the top of the left-side navigation bar.
 1. Toggle between **Recently Opened By Me** or **Recently Shared With Me**.

 ![Dash3.png](/img/get-started/ui/Dash3.png)